-So, data by itself doesn’t matter as it’s neither meaningful until interpreted and nor useful until it’s made actionable by clear interpretation.
-This gap of the data from just being facts to transforming into actionable intelligence requires cognitive processing i.e using the power of the human brain.
+So, data by itself doesn’t matter as it’s neither meaningful until interpreted nor useful until it’s made actionable by clear interpretation.
+This gap of the data from just being facts to transforming into actionable intelligence requires cognitive processing i.e. using the power of the human brain.
 However, every human brain is unique and no data is simple and in some cases – as in marketing data – it’s just overloaded.
-This very act of data interpretation and translation to actionable intelligence becomes a “cognitive overload”.
+This very act of data interpretation and translation to actionable intelligence becomes a ‘cognitive overload’.

-If you’re in the marketing profession you definitely understand the meaning of overload.
-At any given time, as a marketer, you’re dealing with at least 5 channels to market on to.
+If you’re in the marketing profession, you will understand the meaning of overload.
+At any given time, as a marketer, you’re dealing with at least five channels to market on.
 You’re dealing with a minimum of 15 metrics per channel.
-At any time you’re also looking at 3 different dashboards to understand the data and at least running campaigns on more than one platform.
+You’re also looking at three different dashboards to understand the data and at least running campaigns on more than one platform.

 So, what’s the alternative?
-Just like the servers of a data center we thought of democratizing access to these insights from their marketing data and giving recommendations (cross channel) using the power of data science.
+Just like the servers of a data center, we thought of democratizing access to these insights from marketing data and giving recommendations (cross channel) using the power of data science.
 That was pretty much the genesis of our company Glance.